ourworldventures/ourworld_books_OLD/content/ourworld_tnz/solution.md

 ### Mama Samia Institute

-* a policy creating mechanism to effectivily prioritise the utilization of Tanzania resources, sovereign IT, and data management
+* a policy creating mechanism to effectively prioritize the utilization of Tanzania resources, sovereign IT, and data management
 * An incubation hub to empower the development of further digital services to run on top of the TSIP platform, and to further empower and uplift the community of Tanzania.
 Such examples include:
     * Virtual healthcare delivery
     * Online education curriculum